homepage

 Newton fractals

-firstly go check out 3blue1brown video on newton fractals, it is what inspired me to make my own.
+check out 3blue1brown video on newton fractals, it is what inspired me to try.

 the premise is based on newtons method for solving the roots of a polynimial but applied to a complex funciton.

-so for each point in the complex plane apply newtons method iteratively. this will end up at one the roots of the equation. if we give each root a colour and colour the plance depending on which root each point ended at.
+so for each point in the complex plane apply newtons method iteratively. this will end up at one the roots of the equation. if we then colour each point based on which root it ended up, you get some pretty cool shapes.

 i tried with lots of other equations, some using complex coefficients, etc. here are some.

-but i want to try make an animation like i did for mandelbrot. i think more about how i want to do this.
+but i want to try make an animation like i did for mandelbrot. i think more about how i want to do this, maybe morph from one equation to another, by moving a root?